 - A prescribing Suboxone doctor must have other training or experience that demonstrates the physician’s ability to treat and manage patients with opioid dependency according to the U.S. Department of Health and Human Services.

 After SAMSHA has verified the doctor’s background and training, the DEA will assign a special identification number.
 Every time that Suboxone doctor writes a prescription for buprenorphine, they must include both this special number and their regular DEA registration number.

 Medications containing buprenorphine include Suboxone, Subutex, Bunavail, Zubsolv, and Probuphine.

 Probuphine is a buprenorphine-only implant that “provides steady, continuous levels of buprenorphine from 4 soft, flexible, 1-inch rods.
 It can be inserted in your doctor’s office.”

 Bunavail and Zubsolv are sublingual drug combinations containing both buprenorphine and naloxone, similar to Suboxone.

 Subutex is a medication containing only buprenorphine, without the naloxone abuse deterrent.
-The lack of an abuse deterrent is one of the reasons cited for Subutex being taken off of the market in 2011.
-It also came in the form of a pill as well, making it easier for patients to crush, snort, or inject Subutex in order to feel a high.
-As a result, finding Subutex doctors today is impossible.
+The lack of an abuse-deterrent is one of the reasons cited for Subutex being taken off of the market in 2011.
+It also came in the form of a pill as well, making it easier for patients to crush, snort, or inject Subutex in order to feel high.
+As a result, finding Subutex doctors today is harder.